zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is Hyperbolic cosine function.
+It is the Hyperbolic cosine function

 **Parameter description**: